FallenMax/a18n/README.md

-# a18n
+# a18n - automated i18n solution

 [![npm package](https://img.shields.io/npm/v/a18n.svg)](https://www.npmjs.com/package/a18n) [![build](https://github.com/fallenmax/a18n/workflows/CI/badge.svg)](https://github.com/FallenMax/a18n/actions) [![Coverage](https://img.shields.io/codecov/c/github/fallenmax/a18n)](https://codecov.io/github/fallenmax/a18n)

 [English](https://github.com/FallenMax/a18n/blob/master/README.md) | [中文](https://github.com/FallenMax/a18n/blob/master/README_zh-cn.md)

-a18n is an automated internationalization solution for JavaScript/TypeScript/React.
-This library uses AST manipulation to wrap and extract text in JS/TS/JSX/TSX files, making it easy to add internationalization support to your project.
+`a18n` is a production-ready internationalization solution that aims for maximum automation and simplicity.

+It can **wrap** and **extract** texts in JavaScript/TypeScript code using AST manipulation, so you can effortlessly add i18n support to new or existing projects.

+With its ability to recognize texts and resources, it can **check** for untranslated texts in code and resources, prune unused resources, and automatically provide texts context both for extraction and translation.

 [![Screen Recoding](https://github.com/FallenMax/a18n/blob/master/assets/screen-recording.gif?raw=true)](https://github.com/FallenMax/a18n/blob/master/assets/screen-recording.gif)